Ali Waheed

-Ali Waheed (also known as Balak) (Dhivehi ޢަލީ ވަޙީދު) was the Tourism Minister of Maldives, a Maldivian politician, former MP (Peoples' Majlis) and the Chairperson of Jumhoory Party.
+Ali Waheed (ޢަލީ ވަޙީދު; born July 20, 1984), also known as Balak, is a Maldivian politician who served as the Minister of Tourism of the Maldives from 2018 to 2025.
+He also served as the Member of the People's Majlis for the Thoddoo constituency from 2009 to 2014.
+He was the Deputy Parliamentary Group Leader of the Maldivian Democratic Party.
 He was also the Chairman of New Radiant Sports Club.

 Early life and education

-Born on 20 July 1984, Ali Waheed is the only son of Mohamed Waheed and Zuhura Abdulla.
+Born on July 20, 1984, Ali Waheed is the only son of Mohamed Waheed and Zuhura Abdulla.
 Although his parents are from the islands of Kulhudhuffushi and Thoddoo, Ali Waheed was born and raised in the capital city of Malé.
-He underwent primary and secondary education at Jamaaluddin School and Majeedhiyya School.
+He underwent primary and secondary education at Jamaluddin School and Majeediyya School.
 Upon completion of secondary education at Center for Higher Secondary Education, Ali Waheed went abroad for his undergraduate studies.

-He completed his undergraduate studies at Limkokwing University of Creative Technology, Malaysia and holds a bachelor's degree of Mass Communication from the University of Curtin, Australia.
+He completed his undergraduate studies at Limkokwing University of Creative Technology, Malaysia and holds a bachelor's degree of Mass Communication from Curtin University, Australia.

 Ali Waheed worked at the Presidents’ Office of Maldives for a short period of time before and after completing his undergraduate studies.
 During this time he was offered to work at the 2008 Presidential Elections.
-He quit his job at the Presidents office in order to pursue a career in politics, as the then Civil Service Act prohibited Civil servants from working at political campaigns and rallies.
+He quit his job at the President's Office in order to pursue a career in politics, as the then Civil Service Act prohibited Civil servants from working at political campaigns and rallies.

+Career

 Political work and Parliament

 Ali Waheed first entered into the Maldivian political arena as the Spokesperson of Dhivehi Rayyithunge Party (DRP), the political party of the then incumbent President Maumoon Abdul Gayoom.
-He worked during the first democratic elections held in the Maldives to represent and defend DRP and President Gayyooms policies and other agendas.
-With the defeat of the 2008 elections, Ali Waheed ran for the first Parliamentary elections to be held after the ratification of the new Constitution, as a member of Dhivehi Rayyithuge Party.
+He worked during the first democratic elections held in the Maldives to represent and defend DRP and President Gayoom's policies and other agendas.
+With the defeat of the 2008 elections, Ali Waheed ran for the first Parliamentary elections to be held after the ratification of the new Constitution, as a member of Dhivehi Rayyithunge Party.

-In the May 2009 election, he ran for the Constituency of Thoddu and succeeded against his main opponent at that time from the ruling Maldivian Democratic Party.
+In the May 2009 election, he ran for the Constituency of Thoddoo and succeeded against his main opponent at that time from the ruling Maldivian Democratic Party (MDP).

 After his election to Parliament, Ali Waheed also represented his party, the main opposition at the leadership level, being elected the first Deputy Leader during the 2010 DRP Congress.
-His close affiliation with the new DRP leader, Ahmed Thasmeen Ali was highly criticized by those loyal to the former President and the public as well.
+His close affiliation with the then DRP leader, Ahmed Thasmeen Ali was highly criticized by those loyal to the former President and the public as well.
 With the internal political disputes in DRP, Ali Waheed quit the party and joined the ruling party MDP in May 2011 with controversial criticism and allegations from both his former party and the general public.